Originating as a farm dog in Flanders, Belgium, the Bouvier Des Flandres temperament is loyal, intelligent, and familial.

 Caring for a Bouvier Des Flandres

-To get a sense of what a normal Bouvier Des Flandres looks like let's look at its size and weight:
+To get a sense of what a normal Bouvier Des Flandres looks like let's look at its size:

 - 24.5 – 27.5 inches for males